Abortion amendment, Abraham's successor on Louisiana ballot

 1st Congressional District

-Incumbent Steve Scalise, the House Minority Whip, is the heavy favorite.
-His two little-known challengers in the reliably Republican district are a Democrat and Libertarian.
+Incumbent Steve Scalise, the House Minority Whip, faces two little-known challengers in the reliably Republican district — a Democrat and a Libertarian.

 Scalise was first elected to the House in 2008 after years in the Louisiana Legislature.